 Caring for our planet: more than recycling

 When I was a kid, protecting our planet seemed very simple to me.
-I thought it was enough to place the garbage in the bin and not on the ground, as it was already an effort that many people around me were not doing.
+I thought having an eco-friendly lifestyle was simply about putting rubbish in a bin and not on the ground, as it was already an effort that many people around me were not making.

-I also knew that I should return glass bottles in the store, and would even get rewarded a few cents.
-I actually never understood why this method was abandoned.
-I hope it will be implemented again soon in France and extended to other materials, like plastics!
-It is indeed already happening in other countries like the Netherlands.
+At the time, we would also return glass bottles to the shop, and get rewarded a few cents.
+I never understood why this method was abandoned.
+I hope it will be implemented again soon and extended to other materials, like plastics!
+It is indeed already happening in some countries like the Netherlands.

-But I was far from imagining that my daily actions could have such an impact on our environment.
+But little did I imagine that my daily actions could have such an impact on our environment.

 It took me over 30 years to realize that the problem was much more complex and that I could do many more things to help our ecosystem.